aychakraborty/crypto/README.md

 Yes, as long as all the files and the data are consistent, the application will be able to handle of six months or even a year.

-# Out of Scope - Due to lack of time and resources
+# Out of Scope / Future Improvements - Due to lack of time and resources

 1. Negetive Scenarios - The application is built considering positive scenarios.
 2. To safeguard recommendation service in terms of security related features.
+3. Exception Handling frameworks can be worked on in depth to handle exception and negetive scenarios.